3 Ways to Segment Your Email List: Ranked from Worst to Best

 3 methods to segment email list, ranked from worst to best

-These three email segmentation strategies can encourage users to both sign up for email marketing campaigns and give you valuable data about their needs and interests.
+These three email segmentation strategies can encourage users to both sign up for email marketing campaigns and gather data about their needs and interests.
 But they won’t all convert at the same level.

 1. Ask for all information in one step